CoderLord25/Logistic-Analytics/README.md

  Strategy: Monitor delivery timeliness closely for these high-demand items.

+ ---

-📘 Learning Outcomes
+## Learning Outcomes

 Through this project, we learned to:

-Perform end-to-end data analysis from raw CSV files to actionable insights
++ Perform end-to-end data analysis from raw CSV files to actionable insights

-Use Python for data wrangling and preparation
++ Use Python for data wrangling and preparation

-Build professional dashboards in Power BI for logistics analytics
++ Build professional dashboards in Power BI for logistics analytics

-Identify bottlenecks and opportunities in e-commerce supply chains
++ Identify bottlenecks and opportunities in e-commerce supply chains

-📞 Contact
-Team DataLogix – 2025